Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding

 \subsubsection{Theoretical Results}

 We now prove that the \sys tree construction algorithm scales well with the size of the speculated tree.
 In particular, we show that under certain assumptions on the acceptance rates of the verification algorithm, the number of generated tokens is lower-bounded by a function which is (roughly) logarithmic in the size of the tree.
-This is in contrast to existing tree construction algorithms, which we show (Table~\ref{tab:upper_bounds}) are upper bounded in the expected number of tokens they generate.
+This is in contrast to existing tree construction algorithms, which are upper bounded in the expected number of tokens they generate, regardless of the size of the tree.
+For example, a single sequence of tokens has upper bound $1/(1-P_1)$~\citep{leviathan2023fast}; $k$ independent sequences can only increase this upper bound by 1, because they only increase the chance of acceptance of the first token.
+Even an infinitely deep binary tree is upper bounded by $1/(1-P_2)$.

 We first define what it means for a verification algorithm to have a \textit{$b$ power-law acceptance rate}, and then present our theorem on the scalability of \sys trees, under the assumption that the verification algorithm has a $b$ power-law acceptance rate.